 What constitutes reasonable care?

 Being a necessary component of an SDS, it’s important to be able to determine what does, and does not, constitute reasonable care when conducting status assessments.

-Due to the ambiguity over the reasonable care requirement in the legislation governing Off-Payroll in the public sector (Chapter 10 ITEPA), blanket assessments have become commonplace amongst public sector hirers, typically falling into one of two categories:
+Due to the subjectivity over the reasonable care requirement in the legislation governing Off-Payroll in the public sector (Chapter 10 ITEPA), blanket assessments had become commonplace amongst public sector hirers, typically falling into one of two categories:

 - Where a client makes an IR35 status decision without conducting an assessment

 - Where a client assesses a role and applies the status determination to a number of contractors.

 However, employment status lawyers have noted that, in the context of a contractor facing an inquiry, reasonable care would constitute: